lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

     FROM <t1> AS genes,<t2> AS expression,<t3> AS experiments
     WHERE genes.<id> = expression.<id>
     AND experiments.<id> = expression.<id>
-    AND <column>0.0
+    AND <column>1.0
-    ORDER BY <column>
+    GROUP BY <column1>, <column2>
+    LIMIT <number>

 ---

 Q10: Write a SQL query to return the name of the gene that was second most positively expressed.
 Assume a minimum level of 1.0
-    - TABLES: `experiments, expression, genes`

     - SQL Query Pattern: